-However, the most significant limiting factor isn’t a feature or a function, but rather the benefit or lack of not having an audiologist’s help.
+However, the most significant limiting factor isn’t a feature or a function.
+Rather the benefit or lack of not having an audiologist’s help.
 This is what OTC manufacturers hang their hats on, removing the middle man to save you money.

 What Do Audiologists Do?

 An Audiologist helps identify and treat hearing, balance, tinnitus, and other auditory disorders at the most basic level.
 They help those suffering from these disorders to better communicate and connect with everyone around them, with the use of prescription hearing aids.

 This is where OTC devices fall flat.
 Below are three reasons audiologists are far more than a middle man: